ClanCats/Hydrahon/README.md

 insert into `people` (`age`, `name`) values (?, ?), (?, ?), (?, ?)
 ```

-As you can see the Hydrahon automatically escapes the parameters.
+As you can see Hydrahon automatically escapes the parameters.

 However, because we are humans that get confused when there are hundreds of thousands of questions marks, I will continue to always display the runnable query: